TheOdinProject/curriculum/foundations/html_css/flexbox/flexbox-alignment.md

 1. This beautiful [Interactive Guide to Flexbox](https://www.joshwcomeau.com/css/interactive-guide-to-flexbox/) covers everything you need to know.
 It will help reinforce concepts we've already touched on with some really fun and creative examples.
 Spend some time here, some of it should be review at this point, but the foundations here are important!
 2. [Typical use cases of Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Typical_Use_Cases_of_Flexbox) is an MDN article that covers some more practical tips.
 Don't skip the interactive sections!
 Playing around with this stuff is how you learn it!
 3. The [CSS Tricks "Guide to Flexbox"](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) is a classic.
-There isn’t any new information for you here, but the images and examples are super helpful.
-It would be a good idea to review parts 1-3 and part 5 and then bookmark it as a great cheat sheet for future reference.
-(Keep it handy for the practice exercises!)
+The images and examples are super helpful.
+It would be a good idea to review parts 1-3 and part 5 (don't worry about the media query parts, we will cover them later in the course) and then bookmark it as a great cheat sheet for future reference (keep it handy for the practice exercises).
 4. Go back to our [CSS exercises repository](https://github.com/TheOdinProject/css-exercises) and navigate to the `flex` directory.
 Review each README file prior to completing the following exercises in order:
     - `01-flex-center`
     - `02-flex-header`